akullpp/awesome-java/README.md

 ## Machine Learning

-*Tools that allow to learn from data via a set of specific algorithms*
+*Tools that allow to learn from data via a set of specific algorithms.*

 * [Apache Hadoop](http://hadoop.apache.org/) - Open-source software framework for storage and large-scale processing of data-sets on clusters of commodity hardware.
 * [Apache Mahout](https://mahout.apache.org/) - Scalable algorithms focused on collaborative filtering, clustering and classification.